Brandon C McKinney, MD, PhD

 - McKinney B.C., Sibille E., The Age-by-Disease Interaction Hypothesis of Late-Life Depression.
 Am J Geriatr Psychiatry.
 2012.
 (PMID: 23570886; PMCID: PMC3549303).

-Research mentoring of undergraduates; Clinical mentoring of medical students, residents
+Research mentoring of undergraduates; Research mentoring of medical students; Clinical mentoring of medical students, residents